 Again reduce the number of males of Oscar and rainbow sharks in the tank because the male ones are far more aggressive than the female.

 When it comes to food, feed everyone in their claimed territories to avoid confrontations.

 Some Other Suitable Tank Mates For Oscar

 - Parrot Fish.

 - Jack Dempsey.

 Rainbow Shark Suitable Tank Mates

 Also if you are interested to know other types of fish that could possibly be kept with rainbow sharks in the same tank, here they are:

-Yes Oscar and rainbow sharks could live, but it may not be totally peaceful, as no animal is guarantee to live 100% peacefully with other animals of different species etc.
+Yes, Oscar and rainbow sharks could live, but it may not be totally peaceful, as no animal is guaranteed to live 100% peacefully with other animals of different species etc.

 So look out for them always and tap the tank if you notice any form of aggression from them.